Low$_2$ computably enumerable sets have hyperhypersimple supersets: Atomless supersets

 For the rest of the proof of \cref{prop:atomless:main_true_path_lemma}, let~$\alpha$ be a parent $e$-splitting node that lies on the true path, and suppose that the proposition holds for~$\alpha$.
-We show that~$\alpha$ has a child on the true path, and that the proposition holds for that child.
+We show that~$\alpha$ has a child~$\beta$ on the true path, and that the proposition holds for the unique child~$\beta^+$ of~$\beta$ (and hence also for~$\beta$).